OlivierSohn/hamazed/BACKLOG.md

   revG
   ...

-. several browsing modes
-by index
- < 6 >

-by duration
- < 2.23s >

 . embed some reverbs
 . make an argument with "path to reverbs" to allow adding more reverbs

 . let user adjust reverb gain (in addition to dry/wet)

 . send the reverb file OTN (or first a file path + hash to see if the client has it)

-. make it easy to navigate through reverbs hierarchically, using folders.
-. sort / filter reverbs by characteristics

 . take the cost of the first convolution into account when dynamically optimizing: